The wafted smell of jasmines,

 In the every hawker's wickers,

-A handful of Jasmines,
+A handful of Jasmines that

-That were ought to be in a
+Ought to be in a mother's braid..

-And in all glory as they
+And in all glory, when they

-Waft past the noses of all the
+Waft past the noses of all the over-aged

-Over-aged sons, they slap them
+Sons, they slap them awake to